iliapopov17/iliapopov17/README.md

 ### Bioinformatics Institute: Phylogenetics

 This [repository](https://github.com/iliapopov17/BI-Phylogenetics) collects a complete pipeline of simple research in phylogenetics, from working with NCBI (and other databases) to building trees, evaluating them, and getting some worthwhile results.

+### Blastim: statistics projects

+ This [repository](https://github.com/iliapopov17/R-mini-projects) holds study projects completed as part of the «Statistics, R and data analysis» study course by Blastim in 2022: <br>
+ 1. Ant microbiomes
+ 2. Marker for pneumonia (TBD)
+ 3. Controlled evolutionary inheritance (TBD)
+ 4. Metabolites of primates (TBD)
 </details>

 <details><summary>